ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 # Data and AI Reference Architecture

 !!! abstract
-    In this reference architecture,  we define the architecture patterns and best practices for developing Data and AI intensive applications or  *Intelligent applications*.
-We consider how  data, data governance, analytics and machine learning practices join with the agile life cycle of cloud native application development to enable the development and delivery of *Intelligent Applications*.

-When we consider the  Data and AI Reference Architecture in terms of developing *intelligent applications* it becomes apparent that we are looking at bringing together three group of architecture patterns:

-+ Cloud Native application architecture patterns
-+ Data architecture patterns
-+ AI architecture patterns

-We can think of the Data and AI reference architecture being the sum of these architecture patterns, plus the joins between them.
-The joins are also key to understanding how  Software Engineers, Data Engineers, and Data Scientist, relate and work together in the development of such **Intelligent applications**.
+    This git repository is the sandbox to share best practices to develop Data and AI intensive applications or  *Intelligent applications*.
+When content is mature it is move to IBM Garage architecture center.
+You can read the current currated content in [Data, Analytics and AI reference architecture](https://www.ibm.com/cloud/garage/architectures/dataAIArchitecture).

 As we look to methodology for developing such solutions we need to consider a prescriptive approach  which brings  those project stakeholders together to be successful.
 To do this we adopt a four layers approach: